mightysabean/cv-templating/docs/tutorial.md

   ...
   ```

-  You write directly markup for both html and LaTeX in two different variables behind the same parent variable `about`.
+  You write markup directly for both HTML and LaTeX in two different variables behind the same parent variable `about`.
 You then use it in the template as:

   ```html
   {% if persinfo.about.html is defined %}